traefik/traefik/docs/user-guide/kv-config.md

 | `/traefik/consul/prefix`                                  | `traefik`                                                     |
 | `/traefik/web/address`                                    | `:8081`                                                       |

+In case you are setting key values manually,:
-Remember to specify the indexes (`0`,`1`, `2`, ... ) under prefixes `/traefik/defaultentrypoints/` and `/traefik/entrypoints/https/tls/certificates/` in order to match the global configuration structure.
+ - Remember to specify the indexes (`0`,`1`, `2`, ... ) under prefixes `/traefik/defaultentrypoints/` and `/traefik/entrypoints/https/tls/certificates/` in order to match the global configuration structure.

-Be careful to give the correct IP address and port on the key `/traefik/consul/endpoint`.
+ - Be careful to give the correct IP address and port on the key `/traefik/consul/endpoint`.

 Note that we can either give path to certificate file or directly the file content itself.